DUI Lawyer Fairfax, VA

 The Possible Consequences of a Felony DUI Conviction

 As mentioned, every case is different and that is because of the many possible variables involved.
 For instance, do you have a prior record for DUI?
 Did you injure anyone while DUI?
-These are just some of the aspects of your case that must be considered when you meet with an experienced Fairfax, Virginia DUI lawyer.
-Without the assistance of a skilled DUI lawyer from May Law, LLP, you will remain vulnerable and may have your life forever altered by any of the following penalties upon a felony conviction: prison time, significant fines in the many thousands of dollars, required participation in drug or alcohol counseling, loss of driving privileges, difficulty in acquiring a job and housing, and more.
+These are just some of the aspects of your case that must be considered when you meet with an experienced lawyer.
+Without the assistance of our skilled DUI lawyers from May Law, LLP, you will remain vulnerable and may have your life forever altered by any of the following penalties upon a felony conviction: prison time, significant fines in the many thousands of dollars, required participation in drug or alcohol counseling, loss of driving privileges, difficulty in acquiring a job and housing, and more.

 Understanding Court-Ordered Substance Abuse Evaluations